calpoly-cpe315/lab-0---first-asm-RogShotz/README.md

 * gcc -o eggnog eggnog.s
 * ./eggnog

+No Issues, other than connection to the arm servers from my linux machine... it does suck having to go to windows to do that.

 # CPE 315 Lab 1 -- Eggnog Haiku

 ## Things to include in your README